Indonesia police admit using snake to terrorize Papuan man

 Officers appear to be asking how many times he’d stolen cellphones.

-Jayawijaya police chief Tonny Ananda Swadaya said the officers had been disciplined by being given ethics training and moved to other locations.
+Jayawijaya police chief Tonny Ananda Swadaya said in a statement the officers had been disciplined by being given ethics training and moved to other locations.

+Papua province’s police spokesman said the officers involved are being questioned by an internal affairs division of the national police.

+“We apologize for the incident,” Kamal told The Associated Press.
+“Institutionally we do not recognize such an unprofessional method of interrogation, and we guarantee that such an inhuman method will not happen again in the future.”

 The events are likely to further inflame tensions in the region where an insurgency has simmered since the early 1960s when Indonesia took control of the western half of the island of New Guinea, formerly a Dutch colony.